joaomcm/joaomcm.github.io/_pages/cv.md

 Service and leadership
 ======
-* Advised and managed over 6 undergraduate summer research interns over the past three years
+* Advised and managed over 6 undergraduate summer research interns over the past three years on the TRINA Project
-* Reviewer for ICRA and IROS;
+* Reviewer for ICRA (2021,2022) and IROS (2022, 2023);
+* Co-chair of the Robotics Session of the 17th Coordinated Sciences Laboratory Conference (CSLSC)